Instead of asking an audience to come to us,

 revenge and forgiveness.

-Our sites include York Women’s Prison in Niantic, permanent supportive housing projects in Bridgeport, Bridgeport youth centers, and the Jewish Home for the Aged.
+Our sites include Harding High School, York Women’s Prison in Niantic, permanent supportive housing projects in Bridgeport, Bridgeport youth centers, and the Jewish Home for the Elderly.

-Thank you to our generous BRIDGE SPONSORS including Bernard Manger Foundation, Norma Terris –Albert Firestone Foundation, Jana Foundation, Avram & Rhoda Freedberg Family Foundation, RBC Foundation, Bert Garskof Memorial Fund.
+Thank you to our generous BRIDGE SUPPORTERS including Bernard L. Manger Foundation, Norma Terris Albert Firestone Foundation, Jana Foundation, Avram & Rhoda Freedberg Family Foundation, RBC Foundation, and the Bert Garskof Memorial Fund.